ft-interactive/g-yAxisLinear/README.md

 ### NPM install
-Not yet deployed untill fully testedi
+Not yet deployed

 ## Getting started
-Add the following code to your index.js to append a default y-axis to the .plot object
+Add the following code to your index.js to append a default y-axis to the .plot object (The .plot element is shown in grey but is not normally visible)

 ```
 let myAxis = gAxis.yaxisLinear;